 A. Difficult to say really without seeing it.
 It sounds like it's not happy where it is planted, is it in the shade, poor soil conditions? getting a lot of competition?

 So, what to do?
-Clear the ground around the base at least 2 feet in radius and apply a thick mulch of garden compost.
+Clear the ground around the base about 2 feet in radius and apply a thick mulch of garden compost.
 If it needs supporting, then 3 short stakes with long ties each about 2 feet from the trunk and tied quite high up would work or a single 6 foot tall post next to the trunk, but this might damage the roots if you dig or hammer it in.

 I thought I should give you some feed back on the advice you gave me last year.